Sloth-Panda/js-hacks/README.md

 # js-hacks

-This repo consists of  different types js Projects.
+This repo consists of  different types of js Projects.